microsoft/aerial_wildlife_detection/doc/builtin_models.md

 For object detection (i.e., points and bounding boxes), certain transforms naturally should not be carried out on the image alone.
 For example, random horizontal flips affect both the image and the labeled points or bounding boxes.

-AIde therefore applies transforms to the image, points/bounding boxes, and class labels.
+AIDE therefore applies transforms to the image, points/bounding boxes, and class labels.
 This means that object detection models, such as `RetinaNet`, only accept one of the following transforms as a top-level transform object:

 * `ai.models.pytorch.boundingBoxes.Compose`
   Accepts an iterable of custom, detection-ready transforms and applies them in order.